 Chronic pain is all around us.
 There are many culprits to muscle pain: accidents, fitness classes, or even jobs with repetitive motions.
 In addition, diseases like multiple sclerosis (MS), cancer, or arthritis can also cause chronic and neuropathic pain.
 Regardless of the reason for the issues in your tissues, CBD can help with pain relief and management.

-Most of our gut problems are caused by inflammation (in fact, most problems with our bodies in general).
-Therefore, by reducing inflammation in intestines specifically, CBD could help with digestion.
+Most of our gut problems are caused by inflammation (this is actually true of many of the problems with our bodies).
+Therefore, by reducing inflammation in the intestines specifically, CBD could aid digestion.

-Furthermore, cannabidiol could also rebuild the epithelial cell lining our intestines.
-For this reason, it has the potential to heal leaky gut.
-More experiments are required, but this is very promising for cannabidiol’s reputation as a powerful healing medicine, tackling root cause beyond symptom relief.
+Furthermore, cannabidiol could also rebuild the epithelial cell lining within our intestines.
+For this reason, it has the potential to heal leaky gut, but, more experiments are required.
+Yet, this is very promising for cannabidiol’s reputation as a powerful healing medicine, and proving the ability to for the product to tackle the root cause instead of simply providing symptom relief.

 It plagues us as children and follows us into adulthood.
-How about adding acne to the list of CBD’s health benefits?
+So, what would you think about adding acne to the list of CBD’s health benefits?

 Acne comes from many sources, including stress.
-We know CBD can assist with anxiety and therefore stress.
-So then, by transitive property, CBD may help your acne while it helps you de-stress.
+We know CBD can assist with anxiety and, therefore, stress.
+Thus, CBD may help your acne while it helps you de-stress and battle inflation.

 Regardless of the source of the acne, cannabidiol has proved to treat existing acne effectively.

-CBD has also been tested as a topical treatment for breakouts in research studies.
-Because of its anti-inflammatory properties, it was able to reach sebaceous glands and calm potential acne, before the sebum erupted into an offending pimple.
+CBD has also been tested as a topical treatment for breakouts in many research studies.
+Because of its anti-inflammatory properties, it was able to reach sebaceous glands and calm potential acne before the sebum erupted into the offending pimple.

 CBD can keep you alert, awake, and motivated.
 Studies have shown cannabidiol increasing dopamine release.
-Dopamine is the excitement neurotransmitter, easily tickled by a variety of stimulators leaving us happy.
+Dopamine is the excitement neurotransmitter, since CBD easily tickles a variety of simulators, it leaves us happy.

 But wait, isn’t CBD supposed to help with sleep?

 The studies are not conclusive enough, so it isn’t clear.
 Some studies produce results like the aforementioned one.
-On the other hand, CBD has shown to be more sedative in higher doses.
+On the other hand, CBD has shown to be more of a sedative in higher doses.